-Members of MUCRU work on both applied and empirical research projects, all of which support conservation and management objectives.
+Members of MUCRU work on both applied and fundamental research projects, all of which support conservation and management objectives.

 Studies addressing anthropogenic impacts focus on the quantification of the specific effects and overall biological significance of human activities on cetaceans, and the development of appropriate mitigation approaches and management strategies.